Introduction

 10% Window Tint: Deep Darkness and Privacy

-A window tint with a 10% shade goes further ahead in darkness.
-In this shade, about a mere 10 percent of the outside light is passed in while it blocks off 90 percent.
-This extreme level of shade provides enormous privacy.
-In fact, the interior of your car will be almost totally opaque from the outside.
-Extremely efficient in trimming down glare from strong sunlight and high-beam headlights, this shade is a great advantage to driving comfort, particularly on bright, sunny days.
+However, a window tint that is 10% doesn’t get you as far through darkness.
+A mere 10 percent of outside light is passed in while blocking off 90 percent, making this shade.
+In this extreme level of shade, there is enormous privacy.
+In truth, the outside of your car will be almost totally opaque from the inside!
+This shade is extremely efficient at trimming down glare from strong sunlight and high beam heads, a great benefit to driving comfort on sunny days.

 5% Window Tint: The Elite Choice